Theo-Panella/BastionHost_Project/EC2_Instances.md

 ## 🐧 Instance OS
-- I prefer using Amazon Linux, but feel free to do it however you think is best;
+- I prefer using Amazon Linux, but feel free to do it however you think is best
-- It's more commun to use Amazon Linux or Ubuntu.
+- It's more commun to use Amazon Linux or Ubuntu

 ## 🔑 Create a SSH pair key for login
 - Create you SSH and download it (normaly when you create, it will download automatically)